 - Do not position the internship as a “trial period”

 - Make sure that the intern is not performing tasks that will benefit your company

 The other side of this coin is most of the people I talk to that don’t want to pay interns are the ones who want to get the most out of them.
 In that case, just pay them and move on.

 Intern programs are awesome.
 You can get an educated, motivated person to assist your staff and identify potential full-time employees in the process.
 Internships can be a win for companies of all sizes.
 Make sure you also make it a win for the intern and pay them what they are due if they are performing work for your company.

-If you are looking for more tips on how to avoid mistakes when hiring interns and other employees, join us for the Hiring Workshop on July 16th.
+If you are looking for more tips on how to avoid mistakes when hiring interns and other employees, join us for the Hiring Workshop.